ovargas27/sinatra-green_way/README.md

     gem 'capybara'
     gem 'rspec'

 > With rvm you can use diferents rubies and gemset for each project.
 If you don't know rvm.
-What are you waiting for? [quick rvm tutorial](http://blog.crowdint.com/2010/07/28/getting-started-with-rvm.html)
+What are you waiting for?
+[RVM](http://rvm.beginrescueend.com/)

 Now we can install our gems
     bundle install